Few business situations are more stressful or frustrating.

 Just as parents must deliver on any consequences stated to their children, you need to do exactly as you say with debtors.
 The same laws of human nature apply as you establish boundaries and credibility.
 Waffling and second chances undermine that credibility, and pave the road to disaster.

 Don’t blame yourself for acquiring a non-paying customer.
 What matters is that you stand up for what is owed to your business, and do it while money is still available to pay your bill.
 A good collection agency will collect your money quickly and do everything possible to preserve the customer relationship, while demonstrating your business takes timely payment seriously.
+At MetCredit you can submit overdue accounts using our one-of-a-kind online tool and get things going any time, day or night!

 Don’t blame yourself for a non-paying customer.
 Stand up for your business while money is still available.